billie58/File_Organizer_Project/README.md

 - **Why Agile?**
    1. **Flexibility and Adaptability**
    Agile allows teams to respond quickly to changes in customer feedback.
-For our project, an ocean of new requiremnets will occur in our developing process as requirements are always cahnging.
+For our project, an ocean of new requirements  will occur in our developing process as requirements are always cahnging.

   2. **Incremental Delivery**
    Agile promotes delivering work in small.
 This  allows us to develop new functionalities setp by step and make adjustments regularly.